 - HOP Transit Service Extension - This project would segment the existing HOP transit service loop and expand service to Flatiron Business Park.
 The expansion will provide high frequency local connections to regional travelers connecting to Downtown Boulder Station and Boulder Junction.
 Project board

-- Table Mesa Park-n-Ride Access Improvements - This project will construct a multi-use path along the south side of Table Mesa Drive to the park-n-ride as well as a grade-separated bicycle and pedestrian crossing of Table Mesa Drive to the park-n-Ride.
-Project board .
+- Table Mesa Park-n-Ride Access Improvements - This project will construct a multi-use path along the south side of Table Mesa Drive from the US 36 on-ramp to the park-n-ride.

-The public is welcome to attend an open house on Jan.
-14 to learn more about the TIP process and provide feedback on the projects being considered for submittal.
+An open house was held on Jan.
+14 to learn more about the potential TIP project submittals and TIP project selection process and provide feedback on the projects being considered for submittal.
 The meeting will be held at the City of Boulder Municipal Building Lobby (1777 Broadway) from 5-6:30 p.m.

-If you were unable to attend the open house or would like to provide more feedback, you can submit your feedback using the form below.
+If you have a question about these projects or process, please submit your feedback using the form below.
 Please include your email address if you would like to receive a response.
 Questions can be directed to Noreen Walsh, [email protected] or 303-441-4301.